matze/wastebin/README.md

 ### Run a Docker image

 Alternatively, you can run a pre-built Docker image pushed to `quxfoo/wastebin`.
-Here is an example how to persist the database as `state.db` via the `WASTEBIN_DATABASE_PATH` environment variable and a bind mount to `/path/for/storage`:
+Here is how to persist the database as `state.db` via the `WASTEBIN_DATABASE_PATH` environment variable and a bind mount to `/path/for/storage`: